duaren/Travelly/README.md

-# WEB PAGE MOCKUP INTEGRATION | Integration de Maquette Web
+# WEB PAGE MOCKUP INTEGRATION | Intégration de Maquette Web

 Summer is here so I decided to share this handemade template for all travelling lovers...